 The beginning of an Ironman project can be confusing, and if you feel that the project looks impossible, there are two things you have to know.
 1) That feeling is perfectly normal.
 2) It’s not impossible; you can do it.

-Planning really helps both the mental and physical components, but also with planning comes the best results.
-With a time-consuming sport like triathlon, you can really save some time with the correct planning.
+Planning helps both the mental and physical components, but also with planning comes the best results.
+With a time-consuming sport like triathlon, you can save some time with the correct planning.

-A training plan should always be tailored to you, your background and your goals.
+A training plan should always be tailored to you, your background, and your goals.
 A plan should consider your work and family life.
-It’s easy to find a program online, but there is no program that fits everybody.
+It’s easy to find a program online, but no program fits everybody.

 Do shorter triathlons before your first Ironman